 1. Menstruation can change with age

 Entering perimenopause also has an effect on how regular the menstrual cycle is.
-Women usually enter this stage in their lives around the age of 40.
+Women and people who menstruate usually enter this stage in their lives around the age of 40.

 2. Birth control's influence on the length of periods